How to Export Squarespace to HTML — Beyond XML Export (2026) cover image

 • Footer content

-In other words, the Squarespace XML export gives you raw text but strips away everything that makes your site visually distinctive.
-For most site owners, this is not useful.
+In other words, the native Squarespace XML export gives you raw text but strips away everything that makes your site visually distinctive.
+For someone trying to migrate a beautifully designed portfolio or business site, this is practically useless.

 How to Export a Squarespace Website to HTML

-To export Squarespace to HTML with the full design preserved, use a front-end export tool like NoCodeExport:
+To export Squarespace to HTML with the full visual design preserved, you must use a specialized front-end export tool like NoCodeExport.

 Step 1: Make Sure Your Site Is Live

 Your Squarespace site must be published and publicly accessible.
-If you are on a trial, the site may have a Squarespace banner that will be automatically removed during export.
+If you are currently on a free trial, the site may have a Squarespace banner at the bottom—don't worry, our exporter will automatically strip this out during the export process.

 Step 2: Scan Your Site

-1. Enter your Squarespace URL (custom domain or .squarespace.com address).
+1. Enter your live Squarespace URL (either your custom domain or your .squarespace.com staging address).

 2. Click Analyze.